Names, Words and Tags

 - Such a conceptual isolate is called an “item conceptually isolated as a signifier (don-ldog).”

 Thus, similar to how the existence of conventional phenomena themselves are posited, the defining characteristic marks of conventional phenomena can merely be specified as what are implicitly thrown in the tracks of the conceptual isolates “nothing other than their defining characteristic marks” after the sound of the words “nothing other than their defining characteristic marks” have negated “every defining characteristic mark other than their own.”

 The superficial truth about conventional phenomena is that when they appear to those who are not yet Buddhas, they appear to have their existence established by a self-establishing nature, and that appearance of a self-establishing nature is taken to be their actual self-natures by those with unawareness.
 The deepest truth about conventional phenomena, however, is that they are totally devoid of such a self-establishing nature.
 Their voidness means that their conventional existence can only be set in terms of mental labeling alone or in terms of designation alone.
 In this way we can understand voidness in the sense of dependent arising.

 Thus, the obliterating opponent (gnod-pa’i gnyen-po) – the opponent that rids us forever of beginningless unawareness – is not merely the understanding that there is no such thing as self-establishing existence; it is not merely the understanding of voidness.
 It is the understanding of voidness to mean dependent arising in terms of mental labeling alone or designation alone.
-This understanding is the antithesis that can turn away (bzlog-phyogs) the unawareness that interpolates an implied object of the appearance of a self-establishing nature onto the facet of the appearance of conventional phenomena concerning how they exist.
+This understanding is the antithesis that can turn away (bzlog-phyogs) the unawareness that interpolates a conceptually implied object of the appearance of a self-establishing nature onto the facet of the appearance of conventional phenomena concerning how they exist.
 In doing so, however, the obliterating opponent does not invalidate the existence of conventional phenomena.